Climate change adaptation: Assisted migration of plants or animals

 Assisted migration is the act of moving plants or animals to a different habitat.
 The destination habitat may or may not have once previously held the species.
 The only requirement is the destination habitat must provide the bioclimatic requirements to support the species.
 Assisted migration aims to remove the species from a threatening environment.
 It aims to give them a chance to survive and reproduce in an environment that does not pose an existential threat to the species.

 Assisted migration is a potential solution to changes in environments due to climate change that are faster than natural selection can adapt to.
 It has the potential to allow species that have poor natural dispersal abilities to avoid extinction.
 However it has also sparked debate over the possibility of the introduction of invasive species and diseases into previously healthy ecosystems.
-Despite these debates, scientists and land managers have already begun the process of assisted migration for certain species.
+Despite these debates, scientists and land managers have begun the process of assisted migration for certain species.
 There have been several studies of the climate adaptive potential of butterflies.
+A 2023 multi-author review paper analyzed 204 species (mostly plants) that had been subject to intentional, experimental, or inadvertent assisted migration.
+Among their conclusions: "Despite hesitancy around the tactic, humans have a long history of relocating plants and animals for a variety of reasons (e.g., agriculture, horticulture, forestry, pet trade).
+Further, Indigenous peoples have been translocating species for millennia.
+As such, it is somewhat surprising that assisted migration for the purpose of conservation has been subject to so much controversy."

+Adaptive silviculture for climate change

+Silviculture is the practice of controlling the growth, composition/structure, and quality of forests to meet the values and needs of landowners and society.
+Beginning in the 19th century, the dominant goal pertained to sustaining timber production.
+In the 21st century, goals and practices are expanding to include both climate adaptation and climate change mitigation.